nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: `toggle` to the `Doctors` tab.
 List all doctors using the `list` command.

+    2. Test case: `edit 1 n/John Doe`<br>
+       Expected: First doctor's name is edited to `John Doe`.
+Details of the edited doctor are shown in the status message.

-    2. Test case: `edit 1 hp/91234567 eml/johndoe@example.com`<br>
+    3. Test case: `edit 1 hp/91234567 eml/johndoe@example.com`<br>
        Expected: First doctor's phone and email are edited to `91234567` and `johndoe@example.com` respectively.
-Details of the edited contact are shown in the status message.
+Details of the edited doctor are shown in the status message.

-    3. Test case: `edit 0 hp/91234567`<br>
+    4. Test case: `edit 1 hp/abc`<br>
        Expected: No doctor is edited.
+Error details are shown in the status message: "Phone numbers should only contain numbers...".

+    5. Test case: `edit 1 eml/xyz`<br>
+       Expected: No doctor is edited.
+Error details are shown in the status message: "Emails should be of the format local-part@domain...".

+    6. Test case: `edit 1 a/Blk 30, Clementi Ave 2`<br>
+       Expected: First doctor's address is edited to `Blk 30, Clementi Ave 2`.
+Details of the edited doctor are shown in the status message.

+    7. Test case: `edit 1 dob/20/12/1960`<br>
+       Expected: First doctor's date of birth is edited to `1960-12-20`.
+Details of the edited doctor are shown in the status message.

+    8. Test case: `edit 1 dob/20/14/1960`<br>
+       Expected: No doctor is edited.
+Error details are shown in the status message: "Birth dates should be of the format DD/MM/YYYY and adhere to the following constraints...".

+    9. Test case: `edit 1 t/experienced`<br>
+       Expected: First doctor's tag is edited to `experienced`.
+Details of the edited doctor are shown in the status message.

+    10. Test case: `edit 0 hp/91234567`<br>
+        Expected: No doctor is edited.
+Error details are shown in the status message: "Invalid command format...".

+    11. Other incorrect edit commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
+        Expected: No doctor is edited.
 Error details are shown in the status message.

-    4. Other incorrect edit commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
-       Expected: Similar to previous.

 2. Editing a doctor while some doctors are being shown